chizkidd/mnielsen-neural-networks-and-deep-learning/README.md

-#Micheal Nielsen's Neural Networks and Deep Learning Online Book
+Micheal Nielsen's Neural Networks and Deep Learning Online Book
 -------

-- Notebooks for Pythonic Code Implementation of Each Chapter
+- Notebooks for Pythonic Code Implementation of Each Chapter.
 - The online book can be found [here](http://neuralnetworksanddeeplearning.com/index.html).